Avelox, 400 mg, 5 pcs.

 Overdose

-The use of activated charcoal immediately after oral administration may help prevent excessive systemic exposure to moxifloxacin in cases of overdose.
+The use of activated charcoal immediately after oral administration of the drug may help prevent excessive systemic exposure to moxifloxacin in cases of overdose.

 ---|---|